 Dedicated staff team

-CAMH brings together the talent and resources needed to be a leader in the mental health and addiction fields.
+CAMH brings together the talent and resources needed to be a leader in the mental health and addiction field.

-CAMH has attracted a superb team of 2,800 doctors, clinicians, researchers, nurses, therapists, educators, staff, volunteers and students who every day demonstrate their compassion and dedication to our clients, as well as their commitment to excellence.
+CAMH has attracted a superb team of 3,000 physicians, nurses, social workers, therapists, researchers, educators, volunteers and students who every day demonstrate their compassion and dedication to our clients, as well as their commitment to excellence.

 We have recruited world-renowned and award-winning specialists to many of our clinical programs and research initiatives.
 They include numerous endowed university chairs and professors, Canada Research Chairs, psychiatric fellows and recipients of the Order of Canada.